cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 extract = response.json()["extract"]
 ```

-Finally, we print the title and extract to the console, using `click.echo` and
+Finally, we print the title and extract to the console, using the `click.echo`
-`click.secho`.
-The function `click.secho` allows you to specify the foreground
+and `click.secho` functions.
+The latter function allows you to specify the
-color using the `fg` keyword attribute.
-The `textwrap.fill` function wraps the
+foreground color using the `fg` keyword attribute.
+The `textwrap.fill` function
-text in `extract` so every line is at most 70 characters long.
+wraps the text in `extract` so every line is at most 70 characters long.

 ```python
 click.secho(title, fg="green")